-Re-Value is funded by Horizon Europe, with two other projects (UP2030 and CLIMABOROUGH) funded by the same specific calls.
-Supported by CINEA, The first meeting between these projects took place in Brussels in February 2023, and the commitment to the partnership is strong.
-An exploratory call was furthermore held in March 2023 and the ambition is to establish joint activities as all the projects move out of their exploratory phase.
-Finally, a second in-person cluster meeting took place in Brussels in June 2023 to ensure general alignment moving forward.
+Re-Value is funded by Horizon Europe, with two other projects (UP20307 and CLIMABOROUGH8) funded by the same specific calls.
+Supported by CINEA, the first meeting between these projects took place in Brussels in February 2023, and the commitment to the partnership is strong.
+It has been shown by several meetings and a couple of joint dissemination activities in the first 18 months of the project.

-Simple steps, such as ensuring the 'sister projects' presence on the Re-Valye website has already been undertaken, and the biggest activity foreseen at this point is a joint Urban Planning in Transition(s) Forum in June 2025.
-While this is some time away, the ambition is to settle the main details of the event before the end of 2023.
+Simple steps, such as ensuring the 'sister projects' presence on the Re-Valye website has already been undertaken, and the biggest activity foreseen at this point is a joint Urban Planning in Transition(s) Forum in May 2025.
+In 2023 and 2024 this was discussed in several smaller meetings between the respective project's dissemination partners, and the time for detailed planning is coming up quickly.